hamingsi/papers_notes/Binary Neural Networks A Survey.md

 ###### Improve the Network Loss Function

-finding the desired network loss function that can guide the learning of the network parameters with restrictions brought by binarization.
+Regularizing Activation Distribution finding the desired network loss function that can guide the learning of the network parameters with restrictions brought by binarization.

 distribution loss
 $$